mattermost/mattermost-developer-documentation/site/content/extend/plugins/community-plugin-marketplace.md

 The release also has to follow [Semantic Versioning](https://semver.org/).
 For plugins this means:

 * If the plugin exposes a public API, breaking changes to the API require a major version bump.
-* If an update requires manual migration actions from the administrator, a major version bump is required.
+* If an update requires manual migration actions from the System Admin, a major version bump is required.

 This is checked in dev review.